-As of December 30, 2017, there were 11 shareowner accounts of record, and, as of that date, we estimate there were approximately 1,600 beneficial owners holding our common stock in nominee or "street" name.
+As of December 29, 2018, there were 11 shareowner accounts of record, and, as of that date, we estimate there were approximately 3,300 beneficial owners holding our common stock in nominee or "street" name.

 We do not pay dividends on our common stock.
-Any future dividend payments would be subject to contractual restrictions under our Credit Agreement.
+Any future dividend payments would be subject to contractual restrictions under our revolving credit facility and our term loan facility.